Camera Icon

 1960s

-Bylaws with proposed amendments, 4/1/1968 (includes comments prepared for annual meeting, 5/13/1968)
+By-laws with proposed amendments, 4/1/1968 (includes comments prepared for annual meeting, 5/13/1968)

 Committees, Flower Planning (Planting) Committee, overview of meetings, spring 1962; lists of spring, summer and fall flowers, ferns, shrubs and trees prepared to facilitate future plantings, 1969